 With hands-on experience, dedicated mentoring and dynamic classroom instruction, our orthopedic residency gives you the specialized skills you need to provide the finest physical therapy for patients with orthopedic disorders and injuries.

-You will gain proficiency in assessing, evaluating and treating injuries; expand the body of knowledge in orthopedic physical therapy by conducting and publishing clinical research; and make lasting contributions to your field through teaching and leadership.
+You will gain proficiency in assessing, evaluating and treating injuries; expand the body of knowledge in orthopedic physical therapy by conducting, participating in, and publishing clinical research; and make lasting contributions to your field through teaching and leadership.

 Curriculum and Training

 Our orthopedic residency curriculum uses a combination of formal and informal educational, clinical and academic activities, as well as mentored direct care of patients at one of our USC faculty practices or in a private outpatient orthopedic clinic directed by USC adjunct faculty members.